310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Madara %}
-Oh yeah, I haven’t seen Anzu-san around…
+Oh yeaaah, I haven’t seen Anzu-san around…

 I wonder if she’s doing alright… Well, it’s not like we can ask a girl to come and sleep over with us, though.
 {% endbubble %}

 {% bubble Tetora %}
-Anego went home after working for as long as she could for the day.
+Anzu-Anego went home after working for as long as she could for the day.

 It seems like Trickstar are usually the ones to walk her home, but lately she’s been getting a ride home from her parents.
 {% endbubble %}

 {% bubble Madara %}
-I see… Sounds like she’s completely focused on her work… I wish she’d join in on the fun, though.
+I see… Sounds like she’s compleeetely focused on her work… I wish she’d join in on the fun, though.
 {% endbubble %}

 ## Chapter 8